ESAT Chemistry: Revision Notes

 Most testedC10.3

-This topic covers how to interpret graphs that plot the amount of a substance against time to understand how a reaction's speed changes.
-For the ESAT, you must be able to determine the rate from the graph's gradient and predict how changing reaction conditions will alter the shape of the curve.
+Graphs that plot the amount of a substance against time show how a reaction's speed changes, and for the ESAT you must determine the rate from the gradient and predict how changing conditions will alter the shape of the curve.

 Revise this topic ›Collision Theory and Reaction Rates